 A community property state, Washington views any assets, as well as debts, accrued during a marriage as equally belonging to both spouses.
 This doesn’t mean the courts split everything evenly, just in a fair, equitable manner.
 Division of property often complicates matters, so the less there is to divide, the easier the process becomes.

 If both parties agree on who gets what, it’s still possible to make a joinder work even in divorces with extensive assets.
 It becomes trickier, but can still happen.

 Related Reading: How Will Courts Divide Your Debt?

 Is It Right For Your Divorce?

 Whether or not you should sign a joinder may become a big question in your divorce.
 It’s a solid deal if you lay everything out in explicit detail and agree to all of the terms in front of you.
-On the other hand, if that isn’t the case issues may arise.
+On the other hand, issues may arise if that isn’t the case.

 Make sure you account for the exact split of assets, if not, this can lead to problems in the future.
 The same is true when there are kids to deal with.